The chief of a federal agency is using the "nuclear option" to thwart Republicans

 Noah Bookbinder, the executive director of watchdog group Citizens for Responsibility and Ethics (CREW) in Washington, says the commission’s Republicans have been outspoken in their ideological belief that there are “too many campaign finance laws and that they restrict free speech and democracy.”
 Republicans have typically cited the First Amendment in explaining their opposition to campaign finance laws.
 The Republican vice chair of the commission, Matthew Petersen, did not respond to requests for comment.

-“It’s about time Ellen did this,” says Ravel, the former FEC commissioner.
-“I’m glad she’s finally recognizing how frustrating and difficult it is to actually accomplish what is the enforcement of the law.”
+Ravel, the former FEC commissioner, backs Weintraub’s use of the nuclear option.
+“I’m glad she’s finally recognizing how frustrating and difficult it is to actually accomplish what is the enforcement of the law,” she says.

 More than a third of the current litigation against the FEC has been filed by CREW.
 It is one of the few organizations that have successfully sued the FEC in the past.
 Last year, it won a suit against the FEC and Crossroads GPS, a super-PAC supporting Republican politicians co-founded by Karl Rove.
 “We would be thrilled if the FEC actually enforced the law and we didn’t have to file lawsuits at all,” says Bookbinder.